Nursing Administration & Health Systems Leadership Online Masters Program

 Practicum experiences pair students with healthcare administrators, managers, and executives from top organizations in the region for mentoring and development.
 Since there are two practicum courses, students can explore multiple leadership paths under the guidance of their faculty advisor.

 Why Kent State?
-We offer you:

-Expert faculty.
-Students receive mentorship and advising from faculty who bring unique perspectives grounded in clinical and management experience, and bring excitement and interest to their teaching and research.
+- Mentoring and advising from faculty who bring unique perspectives grounded in clinical and management experience, and bring excitement and interest to their teaching and research.

 Meet the Faculty